WHAT ARE CLOUD SERVICES?

-Azure HD is a private and public cloud computing platform targeted at enterprises and including products and services to help you solve challenges.
+Azure is a private and public cloud computing platform targeted at enterprises and including products and services to help you solve challenges.

 (SaaS) A cloud-powered productivity platform [online portal], using apps such as MS Teams, Word, Excel, PowerPoint, Outlook, OneDrive, SharePoint, Exchange online and more; hosted online to allow greater flexibility and security.
 Your subscription – payable on a monthly or yearly basis- allows you access to a constantly up-to-date version – accessible on all devices across your organisation – and includes email hosting and cloud storage space.

 It’s important to note that although Microsoft have a lot of redundancy built into their hosted services, Microsoft recommend using a third party provider to back up your data.